 Rotating max effort, dynamic effort, and repetition work to develop multiple strength qualities.

-Most Strongman programs combine elements of these models rather than relying on only one.
+Most strongman programs combine elements of these models rather than relying on only one.

 Managing Volume and Intensity

-Strongman athletes must carefully balance workload.
+Strongman athletes have to carefully balance their workload.

 - Too much volume leads to fatigue and injury